keystonejs/keystone/docs/content/docs/config/config.md

 - `prismaSchemaPath` (default: `schema.prisma`): The path where Keystone writes its generated Prisma schema.
 - `extendPrismaClient`: A function that receives the generated Prisma Client instance and returns a client extended with custom functionality.
 - `extendPrismaSchema`: A function that receives the generated Prisma schema and returns a customised schema.
+- `requireItemFieldSelection` (default: `false`): Require that all functions that accept an `item` use `selectFields`, `g.listItemField` or `g.keystoneOutputField` so that Keystone only has to fetch the particular columns required by a query rather than all columns
 - `onConnect`: which takes a [`KeystoneContext`](../context/overview) object, and lets perform any actions you might need at startup, such as data seeding
 - `idField` (default: `{ kind: "cuid" }`): The kind of id field to use, it can be one of: `cuid`, `uuid`, `nanoid`, `ulid`, or `autoincrement`.
   This can also be customised at the list level `db.idField`.